WARSAW UPRISING: BID TO EXPEL NAZI ENEMY

 Left: Soldiers of the underground Polish Home Army surrender to the German Wehrmacht (armed forces) at a checkpoint in Warsaw, October 5, 1944, two days after their leaders had surrendered to the German Army in a formal signing ceremony.
 According to the agreement, the Wehrmacht promised to treat Home Army soldiers in accordance with the Geneva Convention, and to treat the civilian population humanely.
 But within days the entire civilian population of Warsaw was expelled from the city.
 Out of a half million evacuees, 90,000 were sent to labor camps in the Third Reich and 60,000 were shipped to death and concentration camps.

 Right: Sick and starved people emerge from basements and sewers in Warsaw in October 1944, two months after the start of the Warsaw Uprising.
 Some people continued hiding in the deserted city and were called “Robinson Crusoes” or “cavemen.”
 The Germans called them “rats” and killed them when found.
-Among the best-known “Crusoes” was Władysław Szpilman, whose memoir The Pianist was turned in a film of the same name.
+Among the best-known “Crusoes” was Władysław Szpilman (1911–2000), whose best-selling memoir The Pianist was turned into a film of the same name in 2002.

 CNN Documentary on Warsaw Uprising: The Forgotten Soldiers of World War II